zyxrhythm/zyxw/README.txt

 -May also run well on other Debian and Red-Hat based distro.

-(Info under the Dev Corner page might be used to find vulnerabilities in the server and crack it: make the page visible at your own discretion - the script that displays the page is currently deprived of execution permission).
+(Info under the Dev Corner page might be used to find vulnerabilities in the server and crack it: make the page visible at your own discretion)
 ---------------------